-The decrease in our consolidated net sales consisted of a decrease in the volume of products and packs sold and a change in the mix of packs and products sold.
+For the three and six months ended June 30, 2010 compared to the same periods in 2009, the decrease in our pack sales was primarily a result of fewer new associates.
 Pack sales generally correlate to new independent associates who purchase starter packs and continuing independent associates who purchase upgrade or renewal packs.
 However, there is no direct correlation between product sales and the number of new and continuing independent associates and members because independent associates and members utilize products at different volumes.